|155A.03||Subdivisions renumbered, repealed, or no longer in effect|

 A "designated school manager" is a school manager who is designated by the school owner and registered with the board, who is responsible with the school owner for school and instructor compliance.

-A "practitioner" is any person licensed in the practice of cosmetology, esthiology, or nail technology services.
+A "practitioner" is any person licensed in the practice of cosmetology, esthiology, nail technology services, or eyelash technology services.

 The board has the power and duties necessary for the administration of the provisions of this chapter.